What Dayton Comestibles Accomplished in 2016

 February, 2016 – “I love you.”

-In February, I surprised Kaden with a Valentine’s trip to Indian Creek Distillery…and soon after, we started injecting their fabulous rye and corn whiskey into everything we were making.
-We got great feedback from Joe, Missy and Bruce at Indian Creek, and other folks in the food business, so over the next couple of months we started to get serious about creating a real commercial product for sale to live humans.
+In February, I surprised Kaden with a Valentine’s trip to a local craft distillery…and soon after, we started injecting their fabulous rye and corn whiskey into everything we were making.
+We got great feedback from the distillery owners, and other folks in the food business, so over the next couple of months we started to get serious about creating a real commercial product for sale to live humans.
 Much daunting research ensued, and we discovered that we couldn’t legally make mustard at home and sell it to the public.
 We decided to move forward anyway, and bring our mustard to market as a commercial product.
 We refined our recipes, shared the whiskey mustard with more friends and family, and got more encouragement and feedback from the fine folks at Indian Creek Distillery.

 April, 2016 – “911”